kebabmaneater/what_is_this_uwu-minetest/README.md

 ## Chatcommands

-To unshow thw pop-up, typed this in console:
+To unshow the pop-up, type this in console:

 ```
 /wituwu
 ```

-And typed again to show.

-Enjoy!
+Retype to show it again.

+## Credits
+Released by Kebabmaneater.
+Credits to Wuzzy for some of the code used in this project, such as the one used for getting the item description.
+Also credits to the original author of this project Rotfuchs-von-Vulpes.